… which you’re welcome to take or leave.

 I’ve never succumbed to the notion of “work till you drop” and have always had a closer eye than most on an ‘early’ retirement.
 Growing up, I recall listening to stories of people who had shuffled off to ‘meet their maker’ within a few short years of stopping work, I think this had an impact on me.

-Even in the late 1980s when I was in my early twenties, I distinctly remember being asked by a pensions adviser “what age do I plan to finish my career” as he wanted to run some calculations; I didn’t hesitate – it was between 50 and 55.
+Even in the late 1980s when I was in my early twenties, I distinctly remember being asked by a pensions adviser “what age do I plan to retire” as he wanted to run some calculations; I didn’t hesitate – it was between 50 and 55.

 I had a plan in my head from the very get go, and the last decade of my professional working life only increased my level of determination, especially as my income had luckily increased.